City: Middle Ages

+West Africa already had cities before the Common Era, but the consolidation of Trans-Saharan trade in the Middle Ages multiplied the number of cities in the region, as well as making some of them very populous, notably Gao (72,000 inhabitants in 800 AD), Oyo-Ile (50,000 inhabitants in 1400 AD, and may have reached up to 140,000 inhabitants in the 18th century), Ile-Ifẹ̀ (70,000 to 105,000 inhabitants in the 14th and 15th centuries), Niani (50,000 inhabitants in 1400 AD) and Timbuktu (100,000 inhabitants in 1450 AD).

 Early modern

 In the West, nation-states became the dominant unit of political organization following the Peace of Westphalia in the seventeenth century.
 Western Europe's larger capitals (London and Paris) benefited from the growth of commerce following the emergence of an Atlantic trade.
 However, most towns remained small.

-During the Spanish colonization of the Americas the old Roman city concept was extensively used.
-Cities were founded in the middle of the newly conquered territories, and were bound to several laws regarding administration, finances and urbanism.
+During the Spanish colonization of the Americas, the old Roman city concept was extensively used.
+Cities were founded in the middle of the newly conquered territories and were bound to several laws regarding administration, finances, and urbanism.

 Industrial age

-The growth of modern industry from the late 18th century onward led to massive urbanization and the rise of new great cities, first in Europe and then in other regions, as new opportunities brought huge numbers of migrants from rural communities into urban areas.
+The growth of the modern industry from the late 18th century onward led to massive urbanization and the rise of new great cities, first in Europe and then in other regions, as new opportunities brought huge numbers of migrants from rural communities into urban areas.
 England led the way as London became the capital of a world empire and cities across the country grew in locations strategic for manufacturing.
 In the United States from 1860 to 1910, the introduction of railroads reduced transportation costs, and large manufacturing centers began to emerge, fueling migration from rural to city areas.

 Some industrialized cities were confronted with health challenges associated with overcrowding, occupational hazards of industry, contaminated water and air, poor sanitation, and communicable diseases such as typhoid and cholera.
 Factories and slums emerged as regular features of the urban landscape.

 Post-industrial age

 In the second half of the 20th century, deindustrialization (or "economic restructuring") in the West led to poverty, homelessness, and urban decay in formerly prosperous cities.
 America's "Steel Belt" became a "Rust Belt" and cities such as Detroit, Michigan, and Gary, Indiana began to shrink, contrary to the global trend of massive urban expansion.
 Such cities have shifted with varying success into the service economy and public-private partnerships, with concomitant gentrification, uneven revitalization efforts, and selective cultural development.
-Under the Great Leap Forward and subsequent five-year plans continuing today, China has undergone concomitant urbanization and industrialization and to become the world's leading manufacturer.
+Under the Great Leap Forward and subsequent five-year plans continuing today, China has undergone concomitant urbanization and industrialization and become the world's leading manufacturer.

 Amidst these economic changes, high technology and instantaneous telecommunication enable select cities to become centers of the knowledge economy.
-A new smart city paradigm, supported by institutions such as the RAND Corporation and IBM, is bringing computerized surveillance, data analysis, and governance to bear on cities and city-dwellers.
-Some companies are building brand new masterplanned cities from scratch on greenfield sites.
+A new smart city paradigm, supported by institutions such as the RAND Corporation and IBM, is bringing computerized surveillance, data analysis, and governance to bear on cities and city dwellers.
+Some companies are building brand-new master-planned cities from scratch on greenfield sites.